 How to Change Our Dog’s Brain Chemistry for the Better

 Some of the best ways to help our dog’s brain chemistry are by stimulation.
 This can be done in many different ways, depending on your dog’s preferences and abilities.
 Build these into your daily calendar, and make sure you:

-- Praise, praise, and praise more!
+- Praise, praise, and praise more for accomplishments, big and small!
 Let your dog feel your excitement for their accomplishments.

 - Alter your dog’s environment.
 Take trips to new places.

 - Change the route you take to walk your dog.

 - Provide your dog with new toys and use them to interact.

 - Schedule play dates with other dogs.